 Worth Every Second…Er…Hour

 Patricia Simpson is an award-winning author of paranormal and historical romances.
-Her latest works, NIGHT ORCHID, GABRIEL’S DAUGHTER and THE MILLER’S DAUGHTER are available as audio books at ACX.com.
+Her latest works, APOTHECARY is available at ACX.com and Amazon.
 Find more about Patricia at http://patriciasimpson.com